ISISNeutronMuon/MDANSE/Doc/pages/H_Scattering.rst

 Gaussian Dynamic Incoherent Structure Factor
 ''''''''''''''''''''''''''''''''''''''''''''
-**Index 5:** Gaussian Dynamic Incoherent Structure Factor Analysis

 **Purpose:**

-The Neutron Dynamic Total Structure Factor (NDTSF) analysis provides a comprehensive evaluation of the coherent and incoherent contributions to the scattering behavior in the molecular system, making it an essential tool for neutron-specific studies.
+The Neutron Dynamic Total Structure Factor (NDTSF) analysis provides a evaluation of the coherent and incoherent contributions to the scattering behavior in the molecular system, making it an essential tool for neutron-specific studies.